jenntang1/simple_shell/README.md

 Additionally, Thompson invented the B programming language for Unix shell.
 Later, Dennis Ritchie rewrote B programming language into a higher-leverl language known today as C.

 3. Who is Ken Thompson?
 Thompson pioneered computer science while at Bell Labs in the 1960s.
-It's where he invented the original Unix operating system and then, B programming language to partner with.
-Interestingly, the first program written in the first version of Unix was a chess game program.
+It's where he invented the original Unix operating system and then, B programming language.
+Interestingly, the first program written in the first version of Unix was a chess game.
 Thompson worked collaboratively with Ritchie to further develop the Unix operating system.

 4. How does a shell work?
 Shell is a command-line interpreter that provides user interface for Unix operating systems.
 Users interacts with the shell using a terminal emulator or serial hardware connections.
 The shell takes user commands and passes them to the underlying operating system to execute.
 In the shell, there are configuration files containing commands.
 These files set the variables used to find executables, control shell behavior, etc.

 5. What is a **pid** and a **ppid**?
 Every program loaded and started in the operating system is a process.
-Every process has a unique id (aka **pid**) attached to it.
+Every process has a unique id known as the process id (**pid**) attached to it.
 The **pid** is used by functions and system calls to interact and manipulate other processes.
-Every **pid** has a parent id (aka **ppid** that started it all which is shown in the diagram below.
-In order to retrieve the pid or ppid for a current process, use command **getpid** and **getppid** respectively.
+Every **pid** has a parent id (**ppid**).
+In order to retrieve the pid or ppid for a current process, use functions **getpid** and **getppid** respectively.
+The diagram below shows the lineage of these processes.

 ![5.
 What are PID and PPID?](https://i.imgur.com/hpsCKIP.png)

 6. How to manipulate the environment of the current process?
 The environment is an array of strings pointed to by global variable, **environ** defined in the unistd header file.
 These strings are formatted as such: var=value, where var is the variable name and value is the value.
 Essentially, these strings are environment variables used to provide user information to programs such as name of logged-in user or user's login directory.
 Additionally, these variables could have been imported from a parent process.
-A full list if these avariables could be displayed with the **env** or **printenv** command.
+A full list if these variables could be displayed with the **env** or **printenv** command.
 Additionally, the user could use **getenv** to search and obtain a specific environment variable.

 7. What is the difference between a function and a system call?
 A function is used in a program to make a request to perform a specific task.
 A system call is a request to the kernal to access a resource.